harshitpaunikar1/private-search-research-assistant/.github/project-buildup-history.md

 - Task summary: The truncation was cutting in the middle of sentences which felt bad.
 Added a sentence boundary detector to cut only at sentence ends.
 - Deliverable: Context truncation now cuts at sentence boundaries.
+## 2025-11-10 - Day 4: Context assembly

+- Task summary: Added source citation tracking so the final answer includes which documents each piece of context came from.
+- Deliverable: Source citation tracking added to context assembly.